 It is not just exiting employees who can cause damage.
 Your current employees also need to be restrained from leaking confidential information, being engaged in outside businesses without your consent, taking your Intellectual Property or causing disruption to your business.
 Hine Legal’s specialism in employment contracts ensures the right clauses are included.

 Ensure Your Contracts And Policies Are Tailored To Your Business

 Many employers make the mistake of using documents drafted for other companies, or which have been downloaded free from the internet.
 These are likely to be too general and not tailored enough for your business.
 In order to enforce post-termination restrictions, your business needs contracts with restrictive covenants specifically tailored to your company and the particular role in question.

 Get The Best From Your Staff – Bespoke Job Descriptions, Policies, Procedures And Handbooks

 Clearly defined contracts and policies do not just protect your business from rogue members of staff or potential liabilities.
 They are also valuable tools for helping you to get the best from your employees during their employment.
 Alongside a comprehensive job description, your company’s policies, procedures and staff handbooks are vital management tools, and provide back-up for dealing with issues if your employees do not perform.

 Hine Legal’s specialist employment lawyers will assist you to ensure that all of your contracts, policies and procedures are appropriately drafted and compliant with up-to-date regulations.
-We can provide a full audit service to review all your documentation and provide recommendations on the areas we think require improvement, or advise on specific contracts.
+We can provide a full audit service to review all your documentation and provide recommendations on the areas we think require improvement.